Acupuncture FAQ’s

 -

-Some insurance plans may cover acupuncture, but I do not accept insurance.
-You can submit an itemized receipt to your FSA or HSA for possible reimbursement.
+I do not accept insurance, but I can give you an itemized receipt to submit to your FSA or HSA for reimbursement.
 The first session costs $100, and follow-up sessions are $80.
+I also offer packages, 4 sessions for $280 and 7 sessions for $480.
+Package sessions can also be interchanged with 60 minute massages.